DGOOD-15/news-explorer/README.md

 ## About the project

-This is a News explorer web application when users can search News articles based on keywors and view them.
+This is a News explorer web application where users can search News articles based on keywors and view them.
 Users can also save their favorite articles.

 ## Links